OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ###  Get Outputs

-See the workflow is completed.
-In the event of completion, the staus of the workflow should be `Success` as follows
+Once a workflow is completed successfully, the status of the workflow should be `COMPLETED` as can be seen below

      $ fsurf --list
      Current workflows
      Subject    Workflow             Submit time          Cores Used      Status
-     test       20160119T100055-0600 10:00 01-19-2016     2               Success
+     test       20160119T100055-0600 10:00 01-19-2016     2               COMPLETED

 Run the command below to get the output of the completed workflow `20160119T100055-0600`:

      $ fsurf --output --id 20160119T100055-0600

-Depending on the computer resources available this will typically require several hours to complete.
+Depending on the computer resources available, a workflow will typically require 6-12 hours to complete.
 The output will be saved as an archive in the current working directory: 20160119T100055-0600.tar.bz2 .
 You can extract all the files in the archive using:

     $ tar -jxvf 20160119T100055-0600.tar.bz2